48productions/Simply-Love-SM5/README.md

 ## Installation

-Head to the [Releases Page](https://github.com/48productions/Simply-Potato-SM5/releases) to download the most recent formal release of Simply Potato.
+Head to the [Releases Page](https://github.com/48productions/Simply-Potato-SM5/releases) to download the most recent formal release of Simply Spud.
 But not really.
 We haven't bothered to make one of those yet.
 Downloading directly from the *master* branch is the way to go for now.

 To install this theme, unzip it and move the resulting directory inside the *Themes* folder in your [StepMania user data directory](https://github.com/stepmania/stepmania/wiki/User-Data-Locations).
 Note that the *Themes* folder has been moved into the *Appearance* folder in StepMania 5.3.